ludwig-ai/ludwig-docs/docs/developer_guide/add_a_dataset.md

 @abc.abstractmethod
 def load_processed_dataset(self, split: bool):
-    """Loads the processed data from processed_dataset_path into a Pandas DataFrame in memory.
+    """Loads the processed data from self.processed_dataset_path into a Pandas DataFrame in memory.

     Note: This method is also responsible for splitting the data, returning a single dataframe if split=False, and a 3-tuple of train, val, test if split=True.

+    :param split: (bool) splits dataset along 'split' column if present.
 The split column should always have values 0: train, 1: validation, 2: test.

-    :param split: (bool) splits dataset along 'split' column if present.
     """
     raise NotImplementedError()
 ```